JoeyCacciatore3/pixel-studio/docs/CONTRIBUTING.md

 - Ensure all existing tests pass
 - Aim for good test coverage
 - Test edge cases and error conditions
+- Use shared test helpers from `tests/e2e/helpers/` instead of duplicating code
+- Import `APP_URL` from `./helpers/test-constants` instead of defining it locally
+- See `docs/TESTING_GUIDE.md` for comprehensive testing documentation

 ## Submitting Changes